Putin to pardon jailed tycoon Khodorkovsky

 Khodorkovsky's son, Pavel, tweeted: "Very happy news.
 Waiting to speak with my father to learn more."

-Putin's announcement "came as a big surprise for me, totally out of the blue," Khodorkovsky's mother told RT television.
+Putin's announcement "came as a big surprise for me, totally out of the blue," Khodorkovsky's mother, Maria, told RT television.

 In October 2003, masked commandos stormed into Khodorkovsky's jet on the tarmac of a Siberian airport and arrested him at gunpoint.
 He was found guilty of tax evasion in 2005 and convicted of embezzlement in a second case in 2010.